Mike Tsang: 2022: Introduction to Chinese audiences

-Tsang's surprise win in Episode 1 (24 April) of Infinity and Beyond, where his cover of Samantha Lam's 1984 hit "First Love" (初戀) was voted top performance among all 16 participants who included veterans George Lam, Sally Yeh, Hacken Lee, Li Jian, Miriam Yeung and Coco Lee, coupled with his lively personality; iconic afro hairstyle, and most notably his singing prowess, made him into one of the most exciting breakout stars of the series.
+Tsang's surprise win in Episode 1 of Infinity and Beyond (where his cover of Samantha Lam's 1984 hit "First Love" (初戀) was voted top performance among all 16 participants who included veterans George Lam, Sally Yeh, Hacken Lee, Li Jian, Miriam Yeung and Coco Lee), coupled with his lively personality; iconic afro hairstyle, and most notably his singing prowess, made him into one of the most exciting breakout stars of the series.
 As a result, Tsang's popularity skyrocketed in China, especially in the Cantonese-speaking regions in the south.
-His Weibo follower count shot up from 3,500 fans before start of show to reach 1 million fans in July 2022, three months after the first episode.
+His Weibo follower count shot up from 3,500 fans before start of show in April 2022 to break 1 million in July.
 "First Love" recorded 1.4 million views on the official YouTube channels within 2 weeks of posting, making it one of Mango TV's most popular stage performances of the year.

 Infinity and Beyond was aired over mainstream TV in both Hong Kong and mainland China, and by the end of 13 episodes, recorded an accumulated viewership count of 160 million people, not including online release.
 As of June 2024, online viewership at the Mango TV platform has exceeded 210 million on average for each episode of the season.